-About Plan India
+About Plan International (India Chapter)

-Plan India is a nationally registered not for profit organisation striving to advance children's rights and equality for girls, thus creating a lasting impact in the lives of vulnerable and excluded children and their communities.
+Plan International (India Chapter), also referred to as Plan India, is a nationally registered not for profit organisation striving to advance children's rights and equality for girls, thus creating a lasting impact in the lives of vulnerable and excluded children and their communities.

-Since 1979, Plan India has improved the lives of millions of children, girls and young people by enabling them access to quality education, healthcare services, protection, a healthy environment, livelihood opportunities and participation in decisions which affect their lives.
+Since 1996 Plan India has improved the lives of millions of children, girls and young people by enabling them access to quality education, healthcare services, protection, a healthy environment, livelihood opportunities and participation in decisions which affect their lives.